reata/sqllineage/docs/behind_the_scene/why_sqllineage.rst

 Back then, I wasn't equipped with the right tool though.
 Without much understanding of parsing, lexical analyser, let alone a real compiler, regular expression was my weapon of choice.
 And the strategy is simple enough, whenever I see "from" or "join", I extract the word after it as source table.
 Whenever I see "insert overwrite", a target table must follow upon.
-I know you must have already figured out the pitfalls that comes with this approach.
+I know you must have already figured out several pitfalls that comes with this approach.
 How about when "from" is in a comment, or even when it is a string value used in where condition?
-These are all true, but somehow, I managed to survive with this approach plus all kinds of if-else logic.
+These are all valid points, but somehow, I managed to survive with this approach plus all kinds of if-else logic.
 Simple as it is, 80% of the time, I got it right.

 But to be more accurate, even get it right 100% of the time, I don't think regular expression could do the trick.
 So I searched the internet, tons of sql parsers, while no handy/friendly tool to use these parsers to analyze the SQL lineage,